 Determine compatibility with a company or role

-Contract to hire gives you the opportunity to test your suitability for a company and the position.
+Contract to hire allows you to test your suitability for a company and the position.
 It’s a more in-depth way of researching a company during the job search process.
 The experience can help you to determine whether or not the organization’s work environment, goals and values are a good fit for your future.
-If you are testing out career options or roles in your field, contract to hire can give you the opportunity to do so without committing to a full-time job before you’re confident in your decision.
+If you are testing out career options or roles in your field, contract to hire can allow you to do so without committing to a full-time job before you’re confident in your decision.

 Expand your professional network